akamai/customersuccess-compute-workshop/README.md

 3. A Linode Kubernetes Engine (LKE) Cluster for Locust provisioned via terraform.

-4. Deploying service files for a Locust (locust.io) load test cluster.
+4. Deploying Locust (locust.io) in the Linode LKE cluster.

-5. Building a sample site on Linode Object Storage, provisioning delivery and secured by Ion and AAP.
+5. Building a static site on Linode Object Storage

+6. Building an ELK stack on Linode

+7. Ion and AAP for delivery and security of the sample site.

-6. Building an ELK stack on Linode, provisioning and pointing the DS2 feed from the sample site to the ELK Stack.
+8. DS2 feed for sample site sent to the ELK Stack.

-7. Running a load test via locust, and viewing the results in Kibana from the DS2 data.
+9. Running a load test via locust, and viewing the results in Kibana from the DS2 data.

+## NOTE: There is a bit of pre-work that should be completed before the first live workshop session
+### Pre-work: Ion and AAP for static site - initial setup
+Follow the instructions here: https://docs.google.com/document/d/1ipqWLLPjv5LX_cuPnwZ2AjBw9EMeNH5Anq_1f9cZgAI

 ### Build a Secure Shell Linode